JacquesLucke/gcov-viewer/README.md

 # Gcov Viewer

 [Gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) is a tool you can use in conjunction with GCC to test code coverage in your programs.
-This extension visualizes the output of gcov in visual studio code.
+This extension visualizes the output of gcov in Visual Studio Code.
 It allows you to see which lines of the program have been executed and how often.

 ## Usage